 Her rib cage has fractures that have since fused, but it may limit how much she can expand her lungs.
 Heavy running, climbing or jumping could be a problem for her.

 We can’t reverse the damage done in her young life.
 But she gets top notch care here, receiving supplements for her anemia and metabolic bone disease.
 Scarlet may have some hurdles and limitations, but she should be able to live out her life happily, with proper care.

 Owning a serval is illegal in the state of Minnesota.
 But, as you can see, breeders will still sell to anyone, no matter if it’s legal or not.
 Scarlet had been taken from her mother wherever she was bred and passed along from person to person to person.
 How sad for this little girl that life started this way.

 But things will be better now.

 At first, Scarlet was introduced to two servals named Mesa and Jaharah.
 But, after a few months, it was clear there was no friendship blossoming between them.
-So, she was merged with another serval named Zambuca who’d recently been surrendered as a “failed pet,” too.
+So, she was merged with two other servals named Zambuca and Little Diva who were both surrendered as failed pets.

 We know, with time, she’s going to love companionship of her own kind and being able to live on her own terms – finally.

 Caring for a wild cat for life – especially one with many medical issues – can be very expensive.
 Our sponsorship program helps support the cats and allows you to form a special bond with them.
 Would you consider being Scarlet’s sponsor parent?